Serving Art Educators

 Digital Lesson - Computer Graphics - Submitted by Donnalyn Shuster

 Any graphics software (even PC Paint will work- See list at the bottom of this page), Card Stock, envelopes, Block Printing Inks.
 Colored Markers, Colored Pencils.
 Note from Judy: Check with local printers - they may even DONATE your card stock and envelopes (they did for me).
 Go first to the printer that prints all of the materials for your school -- then try printers in your district.
-You can purchase Adobe Illustrator, Photoshop, Flash, InDesign an Fireworks at the Adobe Education Store.
+You can purchase Adobe Illustrator, Photoshop, Flash, InDesign an Fireworks at the Amazon Adobe page.

 See more information about Santa on IAD's Christmas page.